Jenish140/Gym-Management-System/README.md

 Create Database: Create a new database named gym_db.

-Execute SQL: Select the new gym_db and paste the project's SQL setup code (for tables and initial data, including the Admin user) into the SQL tab and run it.
+Execute SQL: Select the new gym_db and create tables(with correct name).

 C. Initial Login & Testing Workflow